isi-ies-group/cpvlib/paper_joss/paper.md

 [@nardin_2020].
 The campaign data used in this validation can be found in [@askins_dataset_2019].
-The project started as a final degree's thesis in 2019 and it has been extended by the ISI-IES research group since then.
+The project started as a final degree's thesis in 2019 and it has been extended since then by the ISI-IES research group at UPM.

 # Acknowledgements